 Pro Tip: A small, agile, cross-functional team often works better than a large one in MVP stages.

-When creating a product that doesn’t yet exist, your focus should revolve around these four pillars:
+When creating a brand-new MVP for startups, your focus should revolve around these four pillars:

 💡 Pro Tip: Test small.
 Validate the core concept before you expand.